slexisvn/query_engine/docs/01-frontend/06-recursive-descent-parser.md

 - Comparisons **do not chain** — `parseComparison` handles at most one operator, making `a = b = c` a syntax error by design.
 - The parser **backtracks** by saving and restoring a token index, which works because nothing has been constructed yet.
 - It uses **unbounded lookahead** to tell a subquery from a parenthesized expression, which is only possible because the lexer produced an array.
-- **58 non-reserved keywords** are accepted where the parser explicitly asks for a name, but not as bare column references.
+- **Non-reserved keywords** are accepted where the parser explicitly asks for a name, but not as bare column references.
 - Every error here is about **syntax**.
 Nothing has been checked against a real table.

 Next: [chapter 7](07-the-ast-and-its-limits.md) takes the tree we just built and shows precisely what it cannot tell us.